 Insurance is a smart way to manage the financial risk that comes with ownership – be it homes, cars, or even pets.

 The pet insurance industry has been growing at a healthy 23.4% average annual rate.

-41% of dog owners prefer purchasing premium dog food (American Kennel Club)
+Approximately 41% of dog owners purchase premium dog food (American Kennel Club)